Saturday, May 25, 2024

 By the time the bodies were found, Richards had sold the farm and fled the state.
 Sheriff S.L.
 Martin of Hastings, Nebraska, obtained some letters Richards had written to a woman there saying that he planned to meet her in Mt.
 Pleasant, Ohio.
 Richards took a circuitous route, and Martin tracked him to Omaha, Chicago, and other points.
 Martin nearly captured him in Chicago, but the press got wind of his arrival and published it in the newspaper, alerting Richards.
 He finally captured Richards as he was walking across a field in Mt.
 Pleasant in the company of two young women.

 After his arrest, Richards confessed to murdering the Harelsons.
-He continued talking, and by his second day in jail, Richerds, whom the Illustrated Police News dubbed “The Boss Butcher,” confessed to a total of nine murders.
+He continued talking, and by his second day in jail, Richards, whom the Illustrated Police News dubbed “The Boss Butcher,” confessed to a total of nine murders.
 The Chicago Daily Tribune published his official confession:

 I was born in Mt.
 Pleasant, Jefferson County, Ohio, and am a Quaker by birth and religion.
 I lived there with nothing eventful happening to me until three years ago when a desire to roam about took possession of me.
 I went West and have lived in Michigan, Iowa, Wisconsin, Kansas, Missouri, Colorado, and Nebraska.